gsdlab/ClaferChocoSoo/README.md

 ### Running as a Backend

 * Install [ClaferMooVisualizer](https://github.com/gsdlab/ClaferMooVisualizer).
 * Copy the binary `claferchocosoo-0.3.5-jar-with-dependencies.jar` to the `Backends` folder.
-If you built the project from the source code, then the binary should be in the `target` subfolder.
+If you built the project from the source code, the binary can be found in the `target` subfolder.
 * Put (if exists, just make sure all paths match) the following configuration in the `Server/Backends/backends.json` :

 ```json